vondrakt/nanopore-read-annotation/README.md

  - Analysis of satellite arrays characteristics.

 ### Running the LASTZ similarity search
-The first step to running the pipline is to run the LASTZ alignment program.
+The first step in the pipline is to run the LASTZ alignment program and filtering similarity hits.
 For that a fasta file with Nanopore reads and a file with reference sequences is needed.

+The example of input data:

-The sample Nanopore reads:
+Nanopore reads: `/testing_data/sample_nanopore_reads`

-`/testing_data/sample_nanopore_reads`

-The reference sequences:
+The reference sequences: `/testing_data/reference_database_satellite_and_retrotransposons`

-`/testing_data/reference_database_satellite_and_retrotransposons`

 The LASTZ tabular output is first filtered of comment lines which begin with a '#' and sorted based on Nanopore read name.
-Promptly the filtered output is passed to a python script which will filter the output based on a minimum bitscore value and maximum length of hit.
+Promptly the filtered output is passed to a python script which will filter the output based on a minimum bitscore value and maximum length of hit.(Fig 1A-C)

 The LASTZ command and filtering:
 ```sh